-Research and Development Expenses
+Research and Development Expense

-Research and development expenses consists of clinical research organization and clinical trial costs related to our clinical trial; consulting expenses relating to regulatory affairs; quality control and manufacturing; assay development and ongoing testing costs, drug product manufacturing including the cost of plasma, plasma storage and transportation costs; as well as wages and benefits for employees directly related to the research and development of RI-002.
-All research and development is expensed as incurred.
+Research and development, or R&D, expense consists of clinical research organization and clinical trial costs related to our clinical trial, consulting expenses relating to regulatory affairs, quality control and manufacturing, assay development and ongoing testing costs, drug product manufacturing including the cost of plasma, plasma storage and transportation costs, as well as wages and benefits for employees directly related to the research and development of RI-002.
+All R&D is expensed as incurred.

-The process of conducting preclinical studies and clinical trials necessary to obtain FDA approval is costly and time consuming.
+The process of conducting pre-clinical studies and clinical trials necessary to obtain FDA approval is costly and time consuming.
 The probability of success for each product candidate and clinical trial may be affected by a variety of factors, including, among others, the quality of the product candidate's early clinical data, investment in the program, competition, manufacturing capabilities and commercial viability.
 As a result of the uncertainties discussed above, the uncertainty associated with clinical trial enrollments and the risks inherent in the development process, we are unable to determine the duration and completion costs of current or future clinical stages of our product candidates or when, or to what extent, we will generate revenues from the commercialization and sale of any of our product candidates.
 Development timelines, probability of success and development costs vary widely.
-We expect that our research and development expenses will increase during 2013 as a result of our pivotal Phase III clinical program, the hiring of a Chief Scientific and Medical Officer in the second half of 2012 and additional clinical operations staff, consultants and vendor requirements attributed to the development of RI-002.
+R&D expense for the year ended December 31, 2013 increased significantly compared to the year ended December 31, 2012, due to fully enrolling our pivotal Phase III clinical study by the end of 2013 and manufacturing services as provided by Biotest under our license agreement with them.
+We expect that our R&D expense will increase throughout 2014, primarily attributable to the further development of RI-002 and our related clinical Phase III program.

-General and Administrative Expenses
+General and Administrative Expense